-Cooper was born in Corvallis, Oregon.
-He began performing when his parents forced him to learn the violin at age five.
-At 11, he saw his dad perform in, "The Pirates of Penzance," and was inspired to jump on stage, too.
+Cooper has traveled around the US on a motorcycle, and has toured with a gypsy jazz band in a purple bus that ran on vegetable oil.
+He loves to talk philosophy, and has always played in rock bands.
+He was born in Corvallis, Oregon, and began performing with the violin at age five.
+At 11, he saw his dad act and sing in, "The Pirates of Penzance," and was inspired to jump on stage, too.
 He continued acting in musicals and plays throughout his youth, and found that he really enjoyed the supporting characters who had a lot of flair.
 While studying for a Philosophy degree at the University of Oregon, he joined the award-winning male a cappella group, "On the Rocks."
-Cooper has traveled around the US on a motorcycle, and has toured with a gypsy jazz band in a purple bus that ran on vegetable oil.
-He and loves to talk philosophy, and has always played in rock bands.

 We asked Cooper a few questions so that you could get to know him better...